martinstannard/genserver101/talk/genserver.md

 ## A Generic Server Behaviour

 ---
-# What is GenServer
+# Behaviours

+> A behaviour is a way to say: give me a module as argument and I will invoke the following callbacks on it, with these argument and so on.
+-- Jose Valim

+> Design patterns for processes
+--Benjamin Tan Wei Hao

 > A behaviour module for implementing the server of a client-server relation.
 -- Erlang docs

-> A behaviour is a way to say: give me a module as argument and I will invoke the following callbacks on it, with these argument and so on.
--- Jose Valim

 ---
 # Other Behaviours